QOrigin/Lucida-Flow/README.md

 Note:

-To execute, simply run this command using the Windows terminal or VS Code terminal in the folder where the files are located, and remember to reference the .lf file inside the
+To execute, simply run this command using the Windows terminal in the folder where the files are located, and remember to reference the .lf file inside the

 ```python main.py nome_arquivo.lf```